tylerbutler/engineer/engineer/lib/less.js-windows/README.md

 A standalone version of the [LESS](http://lesscss.org/) command-line compiler that will run on Windows with no other dependencies.

-Consists of a standalone version of [Node.js](http://nodejs.org/) (compressed from 5 MB to 1.8 MB using [UPX](http://upx.sourceforge.net)) and the bare minimum less.js files.
-The whole package weighs in at just over 2 MB.
+Consists of a standalone version of [Node.js](http://nodejs.org/) and the required less.js files/dependencies.

 ## Install

-Either clone the repository or **[download and extract the release ZIP](https://github.com/duncansmart/less.js-windows/releases)** and invoke `lessc.cmd` as detailed below.
+**[Download and extract the release ZIP](https://github.com/duncansmart/less.js-windows/releases)** and invoke `lessc.cmd` as detailed below.

 ## Usage